7 Design Principles for a Church Logo

 Simplicity is the key to unlocking memorability.
 A logo that is clean and straightforward can leave a lasting impression, making it easily recognizable in the minds and hearts of the congregation and beyond.

 This isn't to say that a church brand should look one-dimensional or corporate - Quite the opposite!
 As Christians, we believe in a God who has created with elegance and complexity, simplicity and dimension.
 To reflect this in your church logo, we can draw from the intelligent design of the creation we see around us.
-Just as everything has a purpose and a function in the created world, so too does each part of a church logo need to have a purpose and specific intent.

 3. Symbolism and Meaning